 - Select one of the newly generated resolutions (table above).

 - Once selected, hit Apply (if required) and enjoy your game!I understand.
-Please provide the text you’d like me to edit, and I’ll change up to 2 adjectives with synonyms while keeping the overall meaning intact.
+Please provide the text you’d like me to edit, and I’ll modify up to 2 adjectives with synonyms while keeping the overall meaning unchanged.

 That’s it!
 You’ll now have enhanced FPS in your game while image quality has been maintained.

-Reminder: It’s not advised to utilize NIS if your graphics card can employ DLSS or FSR, as they are superior choices.
+Reminder: It’s not recommended to utilize NIS if your graphics card can employ DLSS or FSR, as they are preferable choices.
 God of War is already equipped with both DLSS and FSR.

-Also, remember that not all games may have an option for Fullscreen, so you won’t be able to use NIS.
+Also, remember that not all games may have an option for Fullscreen, so you won’t be able of utilizing NIS.

 For comprehensive comparisons, you can watch this video by KitGuruTechno.